FlorinTulba/Pic2Sym/ReadMe.md

 	- comparing *initially* **tiny versions** of the glyphs from the symbol set and of the patches from the image
 	- a *second step* tackles normal-size glyphs and patches and just **selects the best matching symbol among the few good candidates** resulted from the *first pass*
 - The user might **specify several aspects of interest** for every transformation (like a preference for results with many *large symbols* \[(*3*) from image above\], or if the patches might get approximated by less similar symbols, but with *better contrast* \[(*4*) from image above\]).
 See [Control Panel][CtrlPanel] for the entire list of *matching aspects*
 - All requested matching aspects (mentioned above) will use a *heuristic evaluation* and will get rearranged in a *particular order* that allows **detecting as cheap and as early as possible** when a symbol *cannot be the best match for a given patch of the image*.
-A **surprising consequence**:
+A **surprising consequence** for images with rather coarse texture:
 	- when using only a single *complex* enabled matching aspect, this must be evaluated for each pair symbol\-patch
 	- but when using the *same complex matching aspect* *together with a few simpler enabled aspects*, this allows *skipping often enough the evaluation of the most complex ones*.
 In turn, this means **a faster transformation, despite there are more enabled matching aspects to consider** compared to the first case
 - The application is **faster on multi-core machines** (unless it&#39;s configured for no parallelism)